sebkirche/pcurl/README.md

         Write output to a file named as the remote file (that name is extracted from the URL).

+    -R, --remote-time
+        Set the remote file's time on the local output, if provided by Last-Modified response header.

     -X, --request <method>
         Specify the method for the request.
 Common methods are GET, HEAD, POST, PUT, TRACE, OPTIONS and DELETE, but you can specify a custom